 As a result, she established a lovely landscaped garden area adjacent to the house, similar to the British style to which she was accustomed.
 The floral varieties planted then are still featured today and a large shade tree beckons during spring and summer.

 A tour of the library reveals many volumes of the multi-lingual book collection and artistic pieces that passed through four generations of the family, beginning in the 18th century.

 According to the National Park Service website, Adams collected 3,000 books for his library during his lifetime.
 Today, approximately 10% of the Stone Library’s collection belonged to John Adams and the rest belonged to his son, John Quincy Adams.

 Read https://www.nps.gov/adam/planyourvisit/index.htm for more information.

-This is the first stop on the Massachusetts Author Adventures Trail Part 1!
+This is the second stop on the Massachusetts Author Adventures Trail Part 1.